Aakash-pal/etl-cafe-sales/SQL_Enhancement/README.md

 ---

 ###💰 Week 2.9: Price Per Unit Cleaning & Repair
-The price_per_unit column originally had 482 invalid or missing entries ('ERROR', 'UNKNOWN', '', or NULL)

-Initial logic erroneously cast decimal values to integers, leading to incorrect values (e.g., 1.5 → 2)

-Further analysis revealed that valid entries were being overwritten even when no transformation was needed
+-The price_per_unit column originally had 482 invalid or missing entries ('ERROR', 'UNKNOWN', '', or NULL) -Initial logic erroneously cast decimal values to integers, leading to incorrect values (e.g., 1.5 → 2) -Further analysis revealed that valid entries were being overwritten even when no transformation was needed -Refined logic now: Only targets truly invalid values -Preserves clean values without alteration

-Refined logic now:

-Only targets truly invalid values

-Preserves clean values without alteration

-Ensures decimal precision (e.g., 1.5 for Tea, 2.0 for Coffee)

-After applying the updated transformation, only 37 invalid entries remained, primarily due to rows where supporting fields like quantity or total_spent were still invalid
+-Ensures decimal precision (e.g., 1.5 for Tea, 2.0 for Coffee) -After applying the updated transformation, only 37 invalid entries remained, primarily due to rows where supporting fields like quantity or total_spent were still invalid

 ###🛠️ Final Repair Logic (for price_per_unit):

 ```sql
 CASE
   WHEN (price_per_unit IS NULL OR price_per_unit IN ('ERROR', 'UNKNOWN', ''))